tafax/angular-digest-auth/README.md

 ````

 #Dependencies
-This module depends by [angular](https://github.com/angular/angular.js), [angular-state-machine](https://github.com/tafax/angular-state-machine)
+This module depends on [angular](https://github.com/angular/angular.js), [angular-state-machine](https://github.com/tafax/angular-state-machine)
 and [angular-md5](https://github.com/gdi2290/angular-md5).

 #Configuration
 You need to configure the module as follows.

 ###Login and logout
-Create the services to sign in and sign out in order to simulate the login and
+You need to provide two URLs on your webserver to simulate the login and
-the logout in your app. `signin` service should return the JSON of the user identity.
+the logout in your app.
+The `signin` URL should return the user identity in a JSON response.
-You can use the user identity with `authIdentity` service.
+You can access this information via the `authIdentity` service.
 ````javascript
 app.config(['dgAuthServiceProvider', function(dgAuthServiceProvider)
 {